micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 * how to build and start ConfD and example application
 * how to build and link NETCONF NED package for NSO
 * how to create and configure ConfD device in NSO
 * how configure the device datamodel (ConfD example) in NSO

-Each steps will be explained and followed by copy/paste commands that you can directly paste into your (linux) terminal (make sure all commands have executed - confirm last command with *ENTER* if needed)
+Each steps will be explained and followed by copy/paste commands that can be directly pasted into (linux) terminal.

+NOTE: make sure all commands have executed -  confirm last command with *[ENTER]*

 It is recommended to open 4 shells, ideally in a tiled mode (e.g. using [tmux](https://github.com/tmux/tmux/wiki)).

 * *shell 1* - to build and run ConfD example
 * *shell 2* - to build NSO directory and NED package, to run NSO itself